AqilaRifti/movebridge-docs/docs/guides/wallet-connection.md

 ## Overview

-MoveBridge provides a unified wallet interface that works with all supported wallets (Petra, Pontem, Nightly) through the Aptos Wallet Standard (AIP-62).
+MoveBridge provides a unified wallet interface that works with all supported wallets (Razor, OKX, Nightly) through the Aptos Wallet Standard (AIP-62).

 ## Detecting Wallets